-- If Enabled, the rule is used for filtering. - If Disabled, the rule is not used for filtering.
+- If Disabled, the rule is not used for filtering.
 If this rule is disabled, the line will be grayed out in order to reflect this.

 The firewall will assess rules in their order of appearance on the screen: one by one from the top down.
 As soon as it comes across a rule that corresponds to the request, it will perform the specified action and stop there.
 This means that if the action specified in the rule corresponds to Block, all rules below it will also be set to Block.